autorope/donkeycar/docs/utility/donkey.md

 donkey tubplot <tub_path> [--model=<model_path>]
 ```

-* This command may be run from ~/d2 dir
+* This command may be run from `~/d2` dir
 * Run on the host computer
 * Will show a pop-up window showing the plot of steering values in a given tub compared to NN predictions from the trained model
-* When the --tub is ommited, it will check all tubs in the default data dir
+* When the `--tub` is omitted, it will check all tubs in the default data dir

 ## Simulation Server